The-Grid-Data/TGS/tgs-004/doc/assets.icon.md

 Specifications:

-Description: ```Standard square Image of the Logo of the Token (if different from the Profile) with a transparent background, use PNG or SVG```

-Validation steps: ```The file extension will likely end in .PNG or .SVG , and it will be square in format.
-The file name may include the words “logo”, “icon”, or “favicon”.```
+Description: ```A square PNG but ideally an SVG image file representing the Asset's icon or logo, with a transparent background and a minimum resolution of 128x128 pixels.```

+Validation steps: ```1.
+Check the Asset's website, documentation, or media kit for its official icon or logo.
+2. Confirm the image is in PNG or SVG format, has a transparent background, and is square in shape.
+3. Verify the image has a minimum resolution of 128x128 pixels and is visually clear and recognizable.```

 In DBD: ```True```

-Notes: ```Best to get from team official site What is an on-chain data for a logo?```
+Notes:: ```Best to get from team official site What is an on-chain data for a logo?```